 What we don’t: Not self-cleaning and replacement filters are hard to come by.

-UK-based LifeSaver isn’t a household name in outdoor gear, but their Wayfarer is well deserving of a spot on our list.
+U.K.-based LifeSaver isn’t a household name in outdoor gear, but their Wayfarer is well deserving of a spot on our list.
 Like the MSR Guardian above, the Wayfarer is a pump filter that also purifies, ridding your water of debris while also removing protozoa, bacteria, and viruses.
 In other words, the Wayfarer does it all—and does it all for an impressively low $100.
 And with a weight of just 11.4 ounces, it’s a lot lighter than the Guardian, too.
 If the MSR appeals to you but you don’t need such a premium design, LifeSaver’s backcountry offering is well worth a look.

 What do you sacrifice with the Wayfarer’s significantly lower price point?
-First off, its filter life is half that of the Guardian, and REI unfortunately doesn’t offer replacements (you can purchase them through LifeSaver’s website, but shipping from the UK is an extra $18 at the time of publishing).
+First off, its filter life is half that of the Guardian, and REI unfortunately doesn’t offer replacements (you can purchase them through LifeSaver’s website, but shipping from the U.K. is an extra $10 at the time of publishing).
 Second, the Wayfarer is not self-cleaning, which is one of the main features that keeps the Guardian’s flow rate so high throughout its life (the LifeSaver also starts out with a slower flow rate at 1.4L/min).
 But compared to standard pump filters like the Katadyn Hiker above and MSR MiniWorks EX below, it offers considerably more protection at a similar price point.
-As our wilderness areas become increasingly crowded a pump filter/purifier starts to make a lot more sense, and the LifeSaver Wayfarer is a very approachable solution.
+As our wilderness areas become increasingly crowded, a pump filter/purifier starts to make a lot more sense, and the LifeSaver Wayfarer is a very approachable solution.

 See the LifeSaver Wayfarer Purifier